IBM/maximo-visual-inspector-dashboard/README.md

 #  Components

-* [IBM Visual Insights](https://www.ibm.com/us-en/marketplace/ibm-powerai-vision).
+* [IBM Maximo Visual Inspection](https://www.ibm.com/us-en/marketplace/ibm-powerai-vision).
 This is an image analysis platform that allows you to build and manage computer vision models, upload and annotate images, and deploy apis to analyze images and videos.

-Sign up for a trial account of IBM Visual Insights [here](https://developer.ibm.com/linuxonpower/deep-learning-powerai/try-powerai/).
-This link includes options to provision a IBM Visual Insights instance either locally on in the cloud.
+Sign up for a trial account of IBM Maximo Visual Inspection [here](https://developer.ibm.com/linuxonpower/deep-learning-powerai/try-powerai/).
+This link includes options to provision a IBM Maximo Visual Inspection instance either locally on in the cloud.

 # Flow

-1. Upload images to IBM Visual Insights
+1. Upload images to IBM Maximo Visual Inspection
 2. Label uploaded images to train model
 3. Deploy model
 4. Upload image via dashboard